 General guidance for integrating any TSC

 A few pointers that relate to all TSCs:

-- Be sure to add Complementary User Entity Controls (CUECs) that specifically address each TSC.
-Examples:
+Add Complementary User Entity Controls (CUECs) that specifically address each TSC.

-- You will want to describe how any of your sub-service organizations (or 3rd party partners) help you to meet the objectives of each TSC that is in scope.
+Describe how any of your sub-service organizations (or third-party partners) help you to meet the objectives of each TSC that is in scope.
 You can highlight these in your Service Commitments Section.
 For availability, maybe your cloud provider claims to uptime and you follow their lead?
 For Privacy, maybe you identify which of your vendors may have access to personal information?